 Instructions for the adult model

 First step, mark on the wrong side of your fabric the center points of the widths (mark at 25cm) and the center of the bottom of the fabric (mark at 55cm).
-Draw a line connecting the center mark of the width (on the left) to the center of the length and then connect this point to the center of the width on the right.
+Draw a line connecting the center mark of the width (on the left) to the middle of the length, then connect this point to the center of the width on the right.

 Second step, cut along the lines you just drew.
 Repeat the first two steps with the second chosen fabric.

-Third step, take the two "scraps" of fabric shaped like triangles and pin them right sides together to the sides.
+Third step, take the two fabric "scraps" shaped like triangles and pin them right sides together to the sides.
 Sew with a straight stitch at 1cm.
 Press your seams open with an iron.
 Proceed the same way with the two fabrics.
-You get two very large triangles.
+You will get two very large triangles.

-NB: if you have patterned fabric, the two "small" triangles you will add will be upside down if you use your scrap.
-In principle, this is not visible once the scarf is worn.
-If it bothers you, then you need to recut the two pieces right side up from another piece of your fabric or choose a pattern that has no imposed direction from the start.
+Note: if you have patterned fabric, the two "small" triangles you add will be upside down if you use your scrap.
+Usually, this isn’t noticeable once the scarf is worn.
+If it bothers you, then you need to recut the two pieces right side up from another piece of your fabric or choose a pattern that doesn’t have a fixed direction from the start.

 Fifth step, trim the corners (cut the 3 small corners) and turn your piece right side out through the 20cm opening we left.
-To finish, you can either sew the opening closed by hand or topstitch at 0.5cm all around the scarf, having carefully ironed and tucked in the seam allowances of the 20cm "hole" before topstitching.
+To finish, you can either sew the opening closed by hand or topstitch at 0.5cm all around the scarf, making sure to iron well and tuck in the seam allowances of the 20cm "hole" before topstitching.

 Ta-da, you’re ready to brave the cold with your brand new scarf!